pcogermany/advanced_roadmap_v2/README.md

 Redmine Plugin: Advanced Roadmap v2
 ===========================

-This plugin is a fork of Redmine Plugin: [advanced roadmap](https://redmine.ociotec.com/projects/advanced-roadmap)
+This plugin is a fork of Redmine Plugin: [advanced roadmap](https://redmine.ociotec.com/projects/advanced-roadmap) and has been updated with correct german locales

 ScreenShot
 ==========